Comparing Arphie vs. Responsive in 2025

 Week 2: Evaluate with Real RFPs

-• Both platforms offer trials—use actual RFPs, not sample data
+• Use actual RFPs during trials, not sample data

 • Involve the team members who will actually use the tool daily, not just decision-makers